Color

 Parameters:

-— the converted color as a new instance
+toCSS(hex)Returns the color as a CSS string.

 Parameters:

-— a string representation of the color
+String— a CSS string representation of the color

 Parameters: